 Accidentally fleeing from law enforcement often happens on highways.
 Pulling over safely in these environments can be difficult, and a high volume of fast-moving traffic is common.
 Drivers being pulled over on the highway sometimes take an exit to find a safer place to pull over.
 Some law enforcement officers interpret this as flight, leading them to add unlawful flight charges to what was previously only a speeding ticket.

-Should you be charged with unlawful flight from law enforcement, it is imperative to remember the circumstances of the incident.
-High speed traffic and noisy areas can create circumstances resulting in accusations of flight.
+Should you be charged with unlawful flight from law enforcement, it is imperative to contact a qualified unlawful flight attorney as soon as possible and share the circumstances of the incident.
+High-speed traffic and noisy areas can create circumstances resulting in accusations of flight.
 Often, these charges can be explained as simple mistakes that could be proved by footage from the officer’s squad car camera.
 If the police officer broke the law at any time during the arrest, this too is possible grounds for the dismissal of charges.